 What dismays me today is that with the enormous influence of social media and cable news shows that purport to report stories unbiasedly, the viewing public has trouble discerning between news and opinion.
 The strict separation between news and opinion is simply vanishing.
 News anchors today feel it is their duty and prerogative to sprinkle their opinions throughout every story—especially those dealing with President Trump.

-I have heard journalists today insist that stories need interpretation and that journalism needs to be adapted to the “realities of 21st Century journalism.”
+I have heard journalists today insist that stories need interpretation and that reporters need to adapt to the “realities of 21st Century journalism.”

 I beg to differ.
 The realities of 21st Century journalism should mirror those of 20th Century journalism.
 Superior journalism needs to be a watchdog on government and elected officials, and it needs to be as objective and impartial as possible.

-Too many reporters today believe that interpreting the news, is equivalent to advocacy.
+Too many reporters today believe that advocating for some cause or viewpoint is equivalent to interpreting the news.
+It is not.
 Journalists are not advocates and they should never fall into that trap.

 We weren’t even allowed to go on television to express our opinions about a story or issue if we were reporting or covering it.

 Here’s a question for you.
-Are MSNBC talking heads like Rachel Madow, Joe Scarborough, Mika Brzezinksi, Kirsten Powers, and Chris Matthews journalists?
-I think not.
-They are paid to be provocative pundits/commentators, yet we see them anchoring shows that purport to be “news” shows.
+Are MSNBC talking heads like Rachel Madow, Joe Scarborough, Mika Brzezinski, Kirsten Powers, and Chris Matthews journalists?
+No, they are not.
+Perhaps they were at one time, but they have abandoned whatever journalistic principles they may have had to become provocative pundits or commentators.
+Yet we see them anchoring shows that purport to be “news” shows.

-However, they couldn’t care less about journalistic credibility because they simply are NOT journalists.
+This is prima facie fraud.
+But they couldn’t care less about journalistic credibility because they simply are NOT journalists.
 They don’t pretend to be impartial.
-Many are committed left wingers and they make no apologies about it.
-They are paid to share their left-wing biases with their like-minded audiences, in much the same way that Sean Hannity or Tucker Carlson are paid by the Fox Network to share their conservative notions with their audiences.
+Many are committed left-wingers and they make no apologies about it.
+They are paid to share their left-wing biases with their like-minded audiences, in much the same way that Sean Hannity, Tucker Carlson, or Laura Ingraham are paid by the Fox Network to share their conservative opinions with their audiences.

-I have never heard Hannity or Carlson claim to be impartial journalists.
+I have never heard Hannity, Carlson, or Ingraham claim to be impartial journalists.
 They are paid commentators, not reporters.
 One watches those shows knowing that the emphasis is not on impartiality, but on opinion.

-Yet, Fox News gets slammed again and again for being “unfair.”
+Yet, Fox News gets slammed again and again for being biased in its news coverage.
 Frankly, I think Fox’s news coverage is as fair as any of the other cable networks (certainly MSNBC’s or CNN’s).